replicatedhq/help-center/content/docs/swarm/packaging-an-application/template-functions.md

 func Namespace() string
 ```

 Namespace returns the value of the namespace the vendor application is installed in.
+This is also the swarm stack name.

 {{< linked_headline "SwarmIngressAddress" >}}